sanjeevkamath/GarminVersusOura/README.md

 # Garmin Data Format

-The data takes a while to be compiled for both Garmin, then it is sent through as an email.
+The data takes a while to be compiled for Garmin, then it is sent through as an email.
 To see a full list of the sleep variables that are compiled when you download the data files from both companies, see [this file](https://github.com/andreac0ntreras/GarminVersusOura/blob/main/Garmin%20and%20Oura%20data%20description.pdf).

 The data generated is downloaded as a zipped file.
 It contains a number of folders with all of the different data that is kept.
 The data for the sleep is kept in the following directory: